 My original itinerary included traveling north from Greece to Croatia through the beautiful Balkan Mountains of Albania, Montenegro, and Bosnia.
 I didn’t realize that in today’s world, travel between Greece and Croatia can be dangerous and complicated.
 In addition to economic woes, some Balkan countries are still dealing with terrorism, organized crime, and various inter-ethnic conflicts.

 I wasn’t concerned about safety passing through the Balkans.
-However, after listening to tourist stories about unreliable rail links and hearing Greek travel agents lecture me on the dangers involved, I reluctantly gave in and decided to fly.
+However, after listening to stories about dangerous and unreliable rail links and hearing Greek travel agents lecture me on the dangers involved, I reluctantly gave in and decided to fly instead.

 Balkan History and Politics

-In 2006, the Montenegrin population voted for independence and elected Milo Đukanović as prime minister.
-The first seven years of independence and elections haven’t brought them much political change.
-“The Democratic Party of Socialists (DPS) and the Social Democratic Party (SDP) were the major forces.
+In 2006, the Montenegrin population voted for independence.
+Milo Đukanović was elected prime minister.
+Montenegro’s first seven years of independence and elections haven’t brought much political change.
+“Major forces in the independence struggle were the Social Democratic Party (SDP) and the Democratic Party of Socialists (DPS).
 Two seats short of a majority, they reached out to the ethnic minority Bosniak, Croat, and Albanian parties for political support.”

-“In December 2012 Montenegro’s parliament voted to give Milo Đukanović (DPS party) a seventh term as prime minister. Đukanović pledged to fight against corruption and organized crime, strengthen the rule of law, and improve transparency to help Montenegro overcome its economic crisis.”
+“In December 2012, Montenegro’s parliament voted to give Milo Đukanović (DPS party) a seventh term as prime minister. Đukanović pledged to fight corruption and organized crime, strengthen the rule of law, and improve transparency to help Montenegro overcome its economic crisis.”

 Đukanović resigned soon after the European Union granted official candidate status to Montenegro.
-“He was suspected of personal and political ties to wide-spread tobacco smuggling in Montenegro throughout the 1990s.
-In July 2003, the prosecutor’s office in Naples linked Đukanović to an organized crime racket worth billions of euros.
-During a press conference in Podgorica, Đukanović denied the allegations as a “political trick”.
+“He was suspected of personal and political ties to wide-spread tobacco smuggling in Montenegro during the 1990s.
+In 2003, the prosecutor’s office in Naples linked Đukanović to an organized crime racket worth billions of euros. Đukanović denied the allegations during a press conference in Podgorica.
+He described the charges as a “political trick”.

 During Montenegro’s April 2013 elections, independent opposition leader Miodrag Lekić challenged DPS incumbent President Filip Vujanović.
 Lekić had the support of the Socialist People’s Party (SPP) and the largest opposition party – the Democratic Front (DF).
 The electoral commission announced Vujanović the winner with a narrow 51% victory compared to Lekić’s 49% of votes.
 Lekić’s campaign didn’t recognize the results and demanded a recount.”